Inpatient Clinical Nutrition

 Food Service Management

-During the food service management experiences, interns will learn applied food service management principles in patient food service, retail, and production and purchasing systems.
+During the food service management experiences, interns learn applied food service management principles in our Centralized Kitchen and Satellite Cafes.
 Interns learn the daily operations and participate in quality improvement activities, marketing, employee training, and department strategic planning.
 During the foodservice rotation interns will host a theme meal.
 The theme meal is an accumulation of experiences learned throughout the food service rotation.
 Interns apply knowledge learned and gain experience in recipe development, menu creation, food costing, purchasing, taste testing, marketing, cost and revenue and food production.

 During the community nutrition rotations, interns will gain experience dealing with a variety of populations from infants and children to high risk pregnant/postpartum women.
 The community rotation offers interns the opportunity to work with participants in the community in a variety of UC Davis and off-campus sites including Meals on Wheels, Sacramento Food Bank, WIC, and Living Fit Forever Programs.
 Interns will cement their skills in development of educational handouts and lesson plans.
 Additionally, interns will gain experience presenting educational activities and conducting cooking demonstrations for participants from a variety of backgrounds.